 IGLUNA is part of the ESA_Lab@ initiative launched by ESA to create a hub for innovation between universities, research organizations and industry.
 Space Innovation coordinates the IGLUNA platform and leads the main systems engineering activities, coaches the students teams, organises the events, and communicates to the general public.

 IGLUNA 2021 is based on the heritage of IGLUNA 2019 & 2020 and offers students opportunities to participate in an international, collaborative project on a visionary space topic.
 The purpose of the mission is to demonstrate technologies to sustain life in an extreme environment for a space habitat and to operate the novel technologies through a remote control mode.

 IGLUNA 2021 has the objective to enhance the most relevant IGLUNA 2020 projects by building-up on the previous achievements, to include new actors with new content, and to involve more industrial actors.
 The multidisciplinary nature of this project covers a full range of topics, going from the habitat conception and construction to life support systems, communication and navigation, power management, as well as human well-being and science.

 The project starts on September 2020 where each team of students begins to develop modular contributions during two academic semesters.
-The students will eventually gather next summer in Lucerne (16-25 July 2021) for the Field Campaign in order to demonstrate their technologies on the Mount Pilatus and test their projects remotely from the VERKEHRSHAUS – Swiss Museum of Transport.
+The students will eventually gather from the 16-25 July 2021 in Lucerne for the Field Campaign in order to demonstrate their technologies on the Mount Pilatus and test their projects remotely from the VERKEHRSHAUS – Swiss Museum of Transport.